-Kilmarnock v Greenock Morton
+Kilmarnock held at home by Morton

-First Half ends, Kilmarnock 1, Morton 0.
+Match ends, Kilmarnock 1, Morton 1.

+Alan Lithgow's header earned new Morton manager Dougie Imrie a Scottish Championship draw at Kilmarnock in his first match in charge.

+The defender glanced home a corner midway through the second half and the bottom-of-the-table side are now level on points with Dunfermline.

 Line-ups